GenX is Not Okay Right Now

 And just like that, now I have something to say.

-Conversely, when I saw the footage from Ozzy Osbourne’s recent farewell concert, I knew then he wouldn't be with us much longer.
+Conversely, when I watched footage from Ozzy Osbourne’s recent farewell concert, I knew we wouldn't have him with us much longer.
+He'd been fighting his illness for a long time, but I didn’t think it would be that soon.

 And just this morning, the proverbial “death always comes in threes’ moment happened (if you’re not counting Connie Francis, RIP):